thatjunk/thatjunk.github.io/_posts/2024-04-20-site-launch.md

   - website
 ---

 I'm launching this site to chronicle my wrenching adventures.
 I own several General Motors project.. er, products.
 I'll be mostly doing mechanical updates and maintainence...
 But I have some interesting things going on in my shop as well.
+For now this site is to be considered under construction.

 Stay tuned.